Public Policy Specialization

 Students must also choose and complete one of the following policy formation courses:

-Students who plan to apply for quantitative analyst positions post-graduation should complete one of the following or follow the Quantitative Methods Track:
+Students who plan to apply for quantitative analyst or program evaluation positions post-graduation, or are interested in developing data analysis skills, should complete one of the following two courses or follow the Quantitative Methods Track:

 Students may wish to organize their electives around the following analytical methods or content areas: